jhpce-jhu/jhpce_mkdocs/docs/slurm/about-jobs.md

 7. RUNNING jobs can run correctly but then exceed their memory allocation and become OUT_OF_MEMORY (OOM).
 8. RUNNING jobs can run correctly but run into their wall-clock time limit and become DEADLINE (DL) or FAILED.
 9. RUNNING jobs can run correctly, switch to COMPLETING (CG) as processes are quitting, and then COMPLETED (CD).

+If you are very curious, the SLURM vendor describes how jobs are started and terminated in [this document](https://slurm.schedmd.com/job_launch.html).